 Choose a spot that gets plenty of sun; one that ideally faces south.
 Mark out the bed and dig the area to break up the ground and improve the drainage.
 Add manure or other organic matter; use home-made compost or a commercial soil improver.

-• Edge the bed with timber or any other suitable material.
-Avoid using pressure-treated timber and instead apply a non-toxic preservative.
+Edge the bed with timber or any other suitable material.
+Do not use pressure-treated timber and instead apply a non-toxic preservative.
 The edging should be 10-15cm (4-6in) deep, but you can use a higher surround if required.

 NASTURTIUMS Tom Thumb’ needs to be kept small and well pruned, otherwise it will start to take over the entire plot.